 Fat is not something to avoid.
 For starters, it’s essential for normal growth and development.
 Dietary fat also provides energy, protects our organs, maintains cell membranes, and helps the body absorb and process nutrients.
 Even better, it helps the body burn fat, says nutritionist and owner of Nutritious Life meal system, Keri Glassman, RD, who recommends that about a third of any weight-loss plan’s calories come from dietary fat.

-Before you grab a deep-fried hot dog, consider this: not all fatty foods are created equal.
-The foods you choose can mean the difference between a trim body and one plagued with obesity and disease, Glassman says.
-While a diet of stereotypically fatty foods like pizza, French fries, and hamburgers can contribute to weight gain and deterioration of health, the dietetic community is learning that the overall nutritional content of these foods—not their saturated fat—is what’s to blame.
+BUT: Not all fatty foods are created equal.
+While pizza, French fries and hamburgers can contribute to weight gain and deterioration of health, the dietetic community is learning that the overall nutritional content of these foods — not their saturated fat — is what’s to blame.
 Sure, research from 50 years ago found that saturated fatty acids, a type of fat that’s “saturated” with hydrogen and typically solid at room temperature, raised LDL (bad) cholesterol levels.

 But a reevaluation of that research has shown that they raise HDL (good) cholesterol just as much, if not more, protecting the body from unhealthy cholesterol levels and heart disease, says nutritionist and national spokesperson for the American Dietetic Association Tara Gidus, RD.
 “Instead of making any one thing in the diet a villain, we need to look at total caloric content as well as quality of food, what are we eating that is ‘good’ and helping our body’s immune system and cells to stay healthy.”

-“Instead of making any one thing in the diet a villain, we need to look at total caloric content as well as quality of food, what are we eating that is ‘good’ and helping our body’s immune system and cells to stay healthy"
+“Instead of making any one thing in the diet a villain, we need to look at total caloric content as well as quality of food."

 Fat Burns Fat